-- 6. The supervisory board, in cooperation with the company's management board, draws up the Remuneration Policy for Members of Management and Supervisory Bodies in accordance with the relevant legislation and best practice recommendations in this area and submits it to the general meeting for approval, where the nature of the general meeting's resolution is merely consultative. - 6.1 If the proposed Remuneration Policy is not approved by the general meeting, the company puts an amended Remuneration Policy to a vote at the next general meeting.
-The company may only pay remuneration that has been submitted to the general meeting for a vote, irrespective of whether it has been approved. - 6.2 Remuneration Policy should distinguish between management and supervisory bodies. - 6.3 Remuneration Policy must be adapted to the situation in the company and on the market so as to promote long-term sustainability of the company and to ensure that remuneration is in line with the company's performance and financial position. - 6.4 Remuneration Policy cannot be substantially changed unless such changes are presented and proposed to the general meeting.
+- 6. The supervisory board, in cooperation with the company's management board, draws up the Remuneration Policy for Members of Management and Supervisory Bodies in accordance with the relevant legislation6 and best practice recommendations in this area7 and submits it to the general meeting for approval, where the nature of the general meeting's resolution is merely consultative. - 6.1 If the proposed Remuneration Policy is not approved by the general meeting, the company puts an amended Remuneration Policy to a vote at the next general meeting.
+The company may only pay remuneration that has been submitted to the general meeting for a vote, irrespective of whether it has been approved. - 4 Other corporate governance reference codes: Corporate Governance Code for State-Owned Enterprises, Corporate Governance Code for Non-Public Companies.
+A company may decide to apply its own code, which, however, must be accessible to the public. - 5 Article 70(5)(1) of the Companies Act (ZGD-1). - 6 Article 294a of the Companies Act (ZGD-1). - 7 Guidelines for drawing up remuneration policy and remuneration reporting for members of management and supervisory bodies, 2021 under preparation

+- 6.2 Remuneration Policy should distinguish between management and supervisory bodies. - 6.3 Remuneration Policy must be adapted to the situation in the company and on the market so as to promote long-term sustainability of the company and to ensure that remuneration is in line with the company's performance and financial position. - 6.4 Remuneration Policy cannot be substantially changed unless such changes are presented and proposed to the general meeting.
 The company submits the Remuneration Policy to a vote whenever a significant change is made, and in any event at least every four years.
-Permitted changes which are not material include technical changes to the remuneration decision-making process or changes to terminology linked to the Remuneration Policy. - 6.5 The company may, under certain legal conditions, temporarily deviate from the Remuneration Policy. - 6.6 The Company prepares a clear and comprehensible remuneration report with a complete overview of the remuneration, including all benefits in whatever form, provided or due by the company in accordance with the Remuneration Policy for the last financial year to each individual member of the management and supervisory bodies, including new and former members of those bodies, in accordance with the Remuneration Policy or relevant legislation and best practice recommendations in this area. - 6.7 The Company must promptly make publicly available on its website and at its official place of publication the Remuneration Policy, the results of the vote of the general meeting and the remuneration report for the last financial year.
+Permitted changes which are not material include technical changes to the remuneration decision-making process or changes to terminology linked to the Remuneration Policy. - 6.5 The company may, under certain legal conditions, temporarily deviate from the Remuneration Policy. - of the remuneration, including all benefits in whatever form, provided or due by the company in accordance with the Remuneration Policy for the last financial year to each individual member of the management and supervisory bodies, including new and former members of those bodies, in accordance with the Remuneration Policy or relevant legislation and best practice recommendations in this area. - 6.7 The Company must promptly make publicly available on its website and at its official place of publication the Remuneration Policy, the results of the vote of the general meeting and the remuneration report8 for the last financial year.
 The Remuneration Policy and the Remuneration Report must be free of charge and publicly available for at least as long as they apply and for not less than ten years.